kryptokrona/kryptokrona-docs/docs/guides/mining/Mining.md

 Mining is essentially the process of using your computer to help verify and secure a cryptocurrency network, in our case, it is the TurtleCoin network.
 By doing this, you will be rewarded with some TurtleCoin.

+If you want to learn about cryptocurrencies, mining is a great place to start!

 ## Mining Instructions For Debian Linux on GCP

 ## How to Mine TurtleCoin?<a name="how-to-mine"></a>